b---c/oauth-token-bff/main.md

 GET /.well-known/bff-token?scope=buy+sell
   &resource=https%3A%2F%2Fapi.example.org%2Fstocks HTTP/1.1
 Host: myapp.example.com
+Cookie: super-secure-session=hVQvkyX2IOj36fqIoUQFlBeALbh
 ```

 Note that the request does not need to specify any client attributes, as those are all handled by the backend- and the presence of a pre-existing session provides the context necessary for the backend to select the right settings when crafting requests for the authorization server.

 ## Access Token Response {#ATresp}

-If the backend successfully obtains a suitable token, or has one already cached, it returns it to the frontend in a message featuring the following parameters.
+If the backend successfully obtains a suitable token, or has one already cached, it returns it to the frontend with the following parameters in the payload of the HTTP response using the `application/json` media type as defined by [@!RFC8259].

 `access_token` :
 : The requested access token.
 This parameter is REQUIRED.